-If see do t germinate at room temperature, try a cooling period in fridge for one month and put the tray back in room temperature for germination.
+If seeds do not germinate at room temperature, try a cooling period in fridge for one month and put the tray back in room temperature for germination.

 The pots can be placed in an unheated greenhouse, or outside when the risk of frost is over.
 When fully rooted in the pots, plant outside in field.
 The plant is suitable for most soils and can grow under highly alkaline conditions.
-It prefers sun or semi-shade with moist or wet soil.
+It prefers sun or semishade with moist or wet soil.